-In GS Paper 1 – Social problems accounts for almost 20 to 40 marks.
-A thorough preparation in sociology will ensure no special effort is needed to deal with this.
+In GS Paper 1 – Social problems account for almost 20 to 40 marks.
+Thorough preparation in sociology will ensure no special effort is needed to deal with this.

-Hence it is beneficial at all the stages of preparation of Civil Service Exam and post entering the services as well.
+Hence, it is beneficial at all the stages of preparation of Civil Service Exam and after entering the services as well.

 SCORING AND A SAFE OPTIONAL:

 There have been several instances where candidates without having any speciality in Sociology have obtained high scores.
 The key to scoring high is to understand the different elements of Sociology and preparing in an organised way.
 Sociology is made up of different components and all the components are inter-related with one another.
 One develops this ability to understand these inter-relations under appropriate guidance and obtaining the right material.
 Even an average aspirant can score higher under appropriate guidance.

 Check the success rate of Sociology in UPSC here.

 Few common reasons among the aspirants for selecting Sociology as an optional:

 - One of the most common reasons is that Sociology is a high scoring optional provided an aspirant follows a proper strategy.